Larasify/weather/README.md

 ## TODO

-- [ ] don't rerender page on refresh
+- [x] don't rerender page on refresh
-- [ ] fix crash on coord enter on some coordinates (-12lng) (maybe where you click the sea where there is no address data)
+- [ ] fix crash on coord enter on some coordinates (-12lng) (maybe where you click the sea where there is no address data) (yeah location api doesnt work on sea)
 - [ ] search address
 - [ ] Map typescript error of any assignment
 - [ ] add current weather
 - [ ] add site manifest and favico
 - [ ] add github link and about me
-- [ ] Black box opposite of coordinates should show current location
+- [x] Black box opposite of coordinates should show current location
+- [x] coordinate boxes should change when clicked on map
+- [ ] better fail state when API's fail so it doesn't look like the app is broken
+- [ ] map zoom level resets when you click on the map